Have leftover rice but not sure what to do? Simply freeze rice in airtight containers and enjoy them later on. It’s the best method.

 Put it in a freezer bag and close tightly.
 Write down the date you pack.

-You can defrost until the plastic wrap comes off, and then transfer to a bowl and loosely cover with plastic wrap to microwave for 1 1/2 to 2 minutes.
+When you need rice, defrost until the plastic wrap comes off.
+Then transfer to a bowl, sprinkle a little bit of water (to add some moist the rice lost before packing*), loosely cover with plastic wrap, and microwave for 1 1/2 to 2 minutes.